CPK Calculation: Capability Analysis – Cp and CpK Explained | Six Sigma

 So what does CPK mean?

 CPK, short for “Process Capability Index,” is a statistical measure used to determine the ability of a process to produce products within specified limits.
+It involves understanding the capability of the process to estimate product output by analyzing the distribution of data, control chart analysis, and production conditions.
 Unlike CP (Process Capability), which measures the variability of the data and the distance between the process average and the specification limits, CPK takes into account both the spread of the data as well as how far off-center the distribution is from the specification limits.

 The CPK formula is calculated as the minimum value of the ratio of the difference between the process average and the nearest specification limit to three times the standard deviation.
 CPK is a critical aspect of measuring process capability, as it helps to identify process improvements that can be made to increase efficiency and quality.
 During job interviews, candidates may be asked about CPK and how to calculate it, which requires an understanding of process performance analysis, process averages, and the process performance index.